KemiYusuf/KY-LITA_CLASS_PROJECT/README.md

 Microsoft PowerBI [Download Here](https://www.microsoft.com/en-us/power-USplatform/products/power-bi) was used to visualize data imported from Microsfot Excel and SQL (Structured Query Language).
 With PowerBI, I was able to show a summary of relevant data like total revenue per product, region and the most purchased product.

-## CUSTOMER DATA
-- I used Microsoft Excel [Download Here](https://www.microsoft.com) to:
-- Analyze customer data using pivot tables to find subscription patterns.
-- Calculate the average subscription duration and identify the most popular subscription types
 -